AbeerHabib/Task10_ROS_installation_and_configuration/README.md

 # 1. Downloading VMware

-i've download vmware instead of virtual box, you can download it from this link:
+I've download vmware instead of virtual box, you can download it from this link:

 https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html